naverlyn/Simple-Web-Browser/README.md

-# Simple-Web-Browser
+# Split-Browser
-A Simple Split Web Browser using GTK3 and Glade *only opening Whatsapp Web and Google Classroom at the same time
+A Simple Split Browser using GTK3 and Glade *only opening Whatsapp Web and Google Classroom at the same time

 # Prerequisite